 Department A and Department B are welcome to consider a different funding split as long as 50% is covered in all years.
 Should Department A and B be the same department, that Department will cover 50% in all years.

 The UCF Faculty Recruitment Program Tenure-Track/Tenured Partner form should be completed for these lines, and partners must apply to the assistant/associate/professor faculty recruitment program search.

 |Academic Affairs||50% (up to $50,000)||50% (up to $50,000)||50% (up to $50,000)||50% (up to $50,000)|

 |Department A (primary candidate)||25%||25%||25%||0%|

 |Department B (partner candidate)||25%||25%||25%||50% (or balance of FTE, whichever is more)|

 Non-Tenure Earning Partner Faculty

-Seven .50 FTE non-tenure earning lines will be allocated for partner hires that are non-tenure earning.
-Non-tenure earning partner positions considered for TOP include:
+Non-tenure earning lines (specifically all ranks of instructors and lecturers as well as multi-year non-tenure earning assistant/associate/professors) are allocated for partner hires that are non-tenure earning.
+Non-tenure earning partner positions considered for the program include: